seb-son/project-ai/README.md

 ====================================================

-This is a 2-part interactive jupyter-notebook which applies state-of-the-art music information retrieval tools to audio (music) files, and helps exploring the abilities of these tools for future applications in the jazz-music domain.
+This is a 2-part interactive jupyter-notebook, where state-of-the-art music information retrieval tools are applied to audio (music) files from the jazz-music domain, with the aim of testing and evaluating these tools for future development of applications and tools, specialized on jazz-music.

 ## How to use: